No-Cost Genetic Test Program for Blue Cone Monochromacy

 E-mail: wissinger@uni-tuebingen.de

-When declaring a blood sample for shipment, it may now also be necessary to declare a so-called HS-code, which is 30029010 for human blood samples.
+When declaring a blood sample for international shipment, it may now also be necessary to declare a so-called HS-code, which is 30029010 for human blood samples.

 A guide on how to send the blood samples from USA: